ceph/ceph/doc/man/8/rbd.rst

   continuing.
 If there was an end snapshot we verify it does not already exist before applying the changes, and create the snapshot when we are done.

+:command:`diff` [*image-name*] [--from-snap *snapname*] Dump a list of byte extents in the image that have changed since the specified start snapshot, or since the image was created.
+Each output line includes the starting offset (in bytes), the length of the region (in bytes), and either 'zero' or 'data' to indicate whether the region is known to be zeros or may contain other data.

 :command:`cp` [*src-image*] [*dest-image*]
   Copies the content of a src-image into the newly created dest-image. dest-image will have the same size, order, and format as src-image.